-‘Moana’ Now Out In Store; How Animators Were Inspired By Other Disne Cartoons
+‘Moana’ Now Out In Store: How Animators Were Inspired By Other Disney Cartoons

 Is ‘Tron 3’ A Possibility?
 Jared Leto In Talks To Star In New Movie

-Lyricist and composer Lin-Manuel Miranda says that when he was 9-years-old, he was “profoundly” inspired by The Little Mermaid and even named his firstborn son Sebastian (although Disney cannot confirm that the name was actually inspired by the crab in the film) but now 25 years later, he got a chance to work with John Musker and Ron Clements who worked on the mermaid movie.
-The song, “Shiny,” sung by Tamatoe the 50-foot crab was inspired by some of Disney’s greatest villains.
+Lyricist and composer Lin-Manuel Miranda says that when he was 9 years old, he was “profoundly” inspired by The Little Mermaid and even named his firstborn son Sebastian (although Disney cannot confirm that the name was actually inspired by the crab in the film).
+Years later, he got a chance to work with John Musker and Ron Clements who worked on the mermaid movie.
+The song “Shiny” sung by Tamatoa the 50-foot crab was inspired by some of Disney’s greatest villains.

 “Disney has some great villains like Jafar, Scar, Cruella and Ursula,” says Miranda.
 “Tamatoa is mean and ostentatious, so we really wanted to create the anti-lesson of the movie.
 If Moana’s journey is listening to her inner voice, Tamatoa is there to say, ‘It doesn’t matter.
 Who cares?
 It’s really about how you look.’
 He’s from the deepest, darkest part of the sea and feels his armor is important.
 You got to be shiny.”

-For the others working on Moana, Eric Goldberg says that it was Dumbo that inspired him to become an animator.
+The minds and hands behind Moana also revealed their inspirations for their craft.
+Eric Goldberg says that it was Dumbo that inspired him to become an animator.
 For John Musker, it was Sleeping Beauty and Pinocchio.

 [Featured Image by Walt Disney Pictures]